Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Neurofeedback paradigm

-Which axis --- first-order process (e.g., Claude's ``sum-near-92'' mechanism) --- in the neural space should we select?
-We hypothesize that neural representational properties, such as activation variance along the axis and its semantic meaning, may play fundamental roles in determining whether that axis can be monitored and reported.
-To investigate these factors, we focus on feature directions identified through logistic regression (LR) and principal component analysis (PCA) (Appendix \ref{sec:dataset}).
-Specifically, we fit LR at each layer to predict original dataset labels (i.e., morality values in ETHICS), using that layer's activations across dataset sentences.
+Conceptually, an axis (that defines neurofeedback labels) corresponds to a particular task-relevant feature (i.e., first-order computation; see Appendix \ref{sec:first_second_definition}).
+Which axis in the neural space should we select?
+We hypothesize that representational properties, such as activation variance along the axis and its semantic meaning, may play fundamental roles in determining whether that axis can be monitored and reported.
+To investigate these factors, we use feature directions identified through logistic regression (LR) and principal component (PC) analysis as representative examples of semantically interpretable and variance-explaining axes, respectively (Appendix \ref{sec:dataset}).
+We fit LR at each layer to predict original dataset labels (e.g., morality in ETHICS), using that layer's activations across dataset sentences.
 The LR axis, representing the optimal direction for classifying dataset labels, allows us to examine how the semantic interpretability of the target axis influences monitoring.
-Although LR-defined labels are correlated with dataset labels, only these LR labels, not \textit{external} dataset labels, are \textit{internally} accessible to LLMs.
-We also perform layer-specific PCA, yielding orthogonal principal component (PC) axes based on each layer's activations across the dataset samples.
+Although LR-defined labels are correlated with dataset labels, only these LR labels, not \textit{external} dataset labels, are \textit{internally} accessible to LLMs, since these are computed directly from the LLM’s own activations rather than external annotations.
+The PC analysis is performed based on each layer's activations across dataset examples.
 PC axes enable us to examine how the amount of variance explained by a given target axis affects metacognitive abilities (Fig. \ref{fig:perception}a).
-Most PC axes exhibit modest-to-zero alignment with the LR axis, suggesting the lack of clear semantic interpretability (Fig. \ref{fig:perception}b).
+Most PC axes exhibit modest-to-zero alignment with the LR axis, suggesting a lack of clear semantic interpretability (Fig. \ref{fig:perception}b).